stereobooster/diamondback-ruby/README.md

 If you are looking for static type checker checkout [steep](https://github.com/soutaro/steep).
 It is written in Ruby which makes it much more approachable for Ruby developers.

+Update 2: checkout [sorbet](https://sorbet.run/), a project by Stripe.

 ### Other resources

 - [Academic writing on the Ruby programming language](http://rubybib.org/)